ivonunes/plumekit/docs/cli.md

 # CLI & configuration

-`plumekit` is the single CLI that scaffolds, runs, migrates, builds, and deploys your app, and drives the Plume templating toolchain in-process.
+`plumekit` is the single CLI that scaffolds, runs, migrates, builds and deploys your app, and drives the Plume templating toolchain in-process.
 This page is the command and configuration reference.